ramgrandhi/serverless-wso2-apim/README.md

           ...
   ```

-- Run `sls deploy apidefs` to create-and-publish (or) update-and-republish API definitions in WSO2 API Manager.
+- Run `sls deploy apidefs` to create-and-publish (or) update-and-republish API definitions (and associated backend certificates, if mentioned) in WSO2 API Manager.

 - Run `sls list apidefs` to view the status of API deployment on WSO2 API Manager.

+- Run `sls list certs` to view the status of backend certificate availability.

-- Run `sls remove apidefs` to delete API definitions from WSO2 API Manager when there are no active subscriptions made to those APIs.
+- Run `sls remove apidefs` to delete API definitions when there are no active subscriptions made to those APIs.

+- Run `sls remove certs` to delete backend certificates when they are found.

 - ** COMING SOON **
 Run `sls remove apidefs --force` (** USE WITH CAUTION **) to forcefully delete API definitions despite any active subscriptions.
 It will retire, deprecate and delete API definitions if they cannot be deleted normally.